pensjonatus/flash-fiction/blog/bucket-of-razors.md

 ---
-title: 'Bucket of Razors'
+title: Bucket of Razors
 date: '2015-02-07'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Somebody had left a bucket half-full of shaving razors back stage, the